UU-Human-Evolution/1MB438/Lab_0.2.scripts.md

 ls *.fastq | xargs -P 4 -I{} bash -c 'process_sample "$@"' _ {}
 ```

-Compare `time bash your_script.sh <dir>` using 1, 4, and `nproc` concurrent processes.
-Why doesn't it keep getting faster the more you add?

 </details>

 Alright, all done!
 You should now know more than enough to complete the rest of the course.